 Listing agents use comparable market analysis (CMA), or comps in real estate industry parlance, to determine the asking price.
-However, buyers should also use comps, with the help of an exclusive buyer’s agent, to help formulate the right price to offer.
+However, buyers should also use comps, with the help of an exclusive buyer’s agent, to help formulate the right amount to offer.

 This is part art and part science, and at Elika Associates, we think our method, born out of years of experience, can provide you an edge in the negotiating process.